Karen-O94/README-Generator/Develop/README.md

   Please contact me on the links below if you have any queries on how the application works or to view my other projects:

-  My GitHub username is: Karen-O94
+  My GitHub username is dbejfk

+  Link to GitHub Profile: karen@email.com

-  Email:  karen.gmail.com
+  Email:  karen@email.com